davidzeng0/ying-client-node/README.md

-# xxlink-client-js
+# ying-client-node
-This project is a WIP.
+This library is a WIP.

+A client for [ying](https://github.com/davidzeng0/ying), in Node.js